renovatebot/renovate/docs/usage/configuration-options.md

 ## ignorePresets

 Use this if you are extending a complex preset but don't want to use every "sub preset" that it includes.
-For example, consinder this config:
+For example, consider this config:

 ```json
 {